My Battle Against Pain

 As I aged the pain in my body continued to increase, and I had to ignore more and more of it to survive and keep up the charade of normalcy.
 I could feel my pain building up in every corner of my life, bursting to the brim on all sides.
-It hurt- even if I wouldn’t admit it – and ignoring my pain led to depression, anxiety, preventable injuries, and even arthritis.
+It hurt, even if I wouldn’t admit it, and ignoring my pain led to depression, anxiety, preventable injuries, joint instability, and ever-worsening problems.

 Suppressing so much made it difficult for me to feel emotions as well.
-I was never happy; I was never sad; I was never angry.
-I was just there- but when I COULD feel emotion, it was like a massive roller coaster swinging from one extreme to the next, because extreme was all that I had left.
+I was never happy, sad, or even angry.
+I was just there.
+But when I COULD feel emotion, it was like a massive roller coaster swinging from one extreme to the next, because extreme was all that I had left.

-Eventually, I learned what was wrong with me and that I had a real, legitimate chronic illness.
-But I still couldn’t accept that I had chronic pain, or deal with the implications that this would have in my life.
-I continued to grow numb, searching for happiness everywhere but never being able to find it -save for only a few moments at a time.
+Eventually, I learned what was wrong with me and that I had a real, legitimate chronic illness called Hypermobile Ehlers-Danlos Syndrome.
+But I still couldn’t accept that I had chronic pain, or deal with what that would mean for me in my life.
+I continued to grow numb to both the pain and my emotions, searching for happiness everywhere but never being able to find it -save for only a few moments at a time.

-If I wanted to feel normal again, I knew that I had to let the pain back in.
-I knew that I had to accept myself exactly as I am, and face the reality of living a life with chronic pain.
+I soon realized that if I ever wanted to feel normal again, that I would have to let the pain back in.
+I knew that I had to accept myself exactly as I was, and face the reality of living a life with chronic pain.
 Doing so was the most painful, heart-wrenching thing that I have ever done, but at the very moment I chose to accept that pain, I could feel a part of me heal that I didn’t even know was broken.
 Yes, my body ached, but my spirit was filled with peace.
 I bawled like a baby, I laughed like a child.
 I felt the whole array of emotions return in bright, technicolor patterns, and for the first time in years, I finally felt human again.
 I was at peace with myself, and I was at peace with my pain.

 Why We Should Embrace- not HIDE- our Weaknesses!